Openhab-Nodes/website/content/en/developer/addons.md

 ### Update-Paths for Configuration

 Sometimes you need to restructure your addon and your configuration structure changes.
-This includes service as well as users Thing configurations.
+This includes service as well as Thing configurations.

 As seen in the last example, openHAB X calls you back if your addon version doesn't match your configuration version for a given config_id.
-You should keep adding migration paths to an `upgrade_cb` function as seen in the following example.
+Add migration paths for each new version to an `upgrade_cb` function as seen in the following example.

 <div class="mb-2">
 	<tab-container>